malerbe/Decoders_Explained/README.md

 1. A explanations.ipynb notebook in which you will find all the information about decoders and their code implementation.

-2. A mini-project folder in which you will find a code and a cleaner code for the implemenation of the decoder which can be called directly like a library
+2. A model.py file in which you will find the whole implemention in a single file.

 *If used alone to learn about decoders, I recommand to first check my other repository [[Encoders_Explained]](https://github.com/malerbe/Encoders_Explained)*